poke19962008/Machine-Learning-Projects/Tic Tac Toe/README.md

 ## Artificial Neural Network

-In order to reduce the computation speed and memory I have used 3 layered perceptron model to store the final lookup table.
-I tried various learning rates and node in hidden layer.
-I kept hyperbolic tangent for both hidden and output layers.
-Turns out best performance is observed with alpha 0.0001, 50 hidden layer nodes over 35,000 epochs.
+In order to reduce the computation speed and memory I have used Bidirectional Associative Memory (BAM) to store the

 ## Resources